sbb-design-systems/lyne-components/docs/GETTING_STARTED.md

 Basic steps to integrate the lyne components into your project.

-Choose your technology to receive the first steps to take.
+Select your technology to get started.

 <details>
   <summary>Plain Javascript</summary>